[ Printer Friendly Version ] [ Report Abuse ]

 My jaw dropped when Sophie turned around.
 The eloquent purple dress shimmered as the small silvery beads hit the light, dancing spots on the wall as she spun around.
 Falling just at her knees, the dress screamed Sophie Longbottom is a hot Herbology nerd.
 She couldn’t stop laughing for ten minutes when I told her that.

 "And you should talk.
-Fred’s going to shit himself when he sees you."
-Sophie grinned as I modeled my dress for her.
+Fred’s going to faint when he sees you," Sophie grinned as I modeled my dress for her.
 A simple form-fitting blue that fell just above my knees, I was thrilled at how much better it looked now than the start of the year when I had been in Rome for three months previous.

 "You think so?"
 I smiled, turning back to the mirror.

-"Sometimes I think that boy forgets you’re a girl.
-Hell if he does tonight."
-Sophie stated as she stepped up next to me in the mirror.
+"Sometimes I think that boy forgets you’re a pretty girl.
+Hell if he does tonight," Sophie stated as she stepped up next to me in the mirror.

 "We just don’t need any little Potters running around quite yet."
-I shrugged, laughing at her expense.
+I shrugged and laughed at where she still had her face buried in her hand.
 "Come on, I’m sure the boys are waiting."

 After giving her a second to calm her nerves and let her face go back to a normal color, we left the dorms.
-After quickly dropping our other clothes off in our room, we linked arms and headed down the stairs towards our dates.
+We quickly dropped our other clothes off in our room, and linked arms to head down the stairs towards our dates.
 As I expected Sophie’s nerves caught up with her as she had descended the stairs, and she stopped abruptly on one of the last steps.

 Before she could utter a single word I turned to her and held up a finger.
 "No. No nerves, no shyness.
 Al is your bleeding boyfriend; go."